-It’s sad to say, but if you have a child who’s a budding musician – and you have the disposable income – you should forget music in our state schools and either get them a team of private music teachers; get them in to an independent school; or send them to a junior department at one of the UK’s leading conservatoires [like the Junior Royal Northern or the Junior Royal College etc].
+It’s sad to say, but if you have a child who’s a budding musician – and you have the disposable income – you should forget music in our state schools and either, get them a team of private music teachers, send them to an independent school, or send them to a junior department at one of the UK’s leading conservatoires [like the Junior Royal Northern or the Junior Royal College etc].

 The current wider opportunities system is flawed in many ways as pupils in primary and junior schools are given instruments to play for a year, then have the instrument taken off them at the end of the year which is terrible for the child who likes playing it [bear in mind that some parents can’t afford to buy them a replacement instrument to use after the instrument’s handed back].

 The teaching is often not given by a professional of that instrument, so children perceive these lessons as a waste of time.
 One in five primary school teachers reported there was no regular music lesson for their class, and only 12% of schools in deprived areas have an orchestra, compared with 85% of independent schools.
 This inequality is deeply unfair to children in the state sector.

 Some fantastic musicians came through the state school music and county music service system.
 The best years of peri teaching we’re in the system that was offered to schools where children learned with a professional teacher of that instrument, the school had an orchestra, there were great local music centres and county ensembles to move on to for those pupils who wanted to progress to whatever level they wished to achieve.